tomhendra/courses/19-testing-javascript/README.md

 ### 3.11.
 Make ESLint Support TypeScript Files

-- ESLint doesn't support TypeScript out of the box, but fortunately it is easy to configure because of the [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) project.
-- There are also a lot of rules that we don’t need ESLint to bother checking because TypeScript will prevent those problems in the first place.
+ESLint does not have support for TypeScript out of the box, but luckily adding support for TypeScript is straightforward thanks to the [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) project.
+And now that we have TypeScript, there are a lot of rules that we don’t need ESLint to bother checking because TypeScript will prevent those problems in the first place!
+Let’s get these two tools integrated.

 - To get the two to integrate we need to run `npm install --save-dev @typescript-eslint/eslint-plugin @typescript-eslint/parser`.
 - To configure ESLint to run across TypeScript files we need to edit our lint script to include the `ts` & `tsx` file extensions by adding `--ext .js,.ts,.tsx`.